Pistachios are my go-to nut, and I love them with a touch of spice.

 Salads have a bad reputation for being boring, but it’s super easy to jazz them up.

-Not only does this recipe include juicy, fresh strawberries (frozen wouldn’t work here as they would turn mushy), there’s also creamy feta, protein-packed quinoa, and oodles of tangy honey-mustard dressing.
+But there’s also creamy feta, protein-packed quinoa, and oodles of tangy honey-mustard dressing.

 Trail mix is a terrific snack to keep around if you like to graze.